dyedurham/PoShTMG/README.md

 1. Check the issue list for outstanding tasks or create new ones.
 2. Send a pull request with completed code and unit/integration tests.
-3. Need help? or support getting your change through?
+3. Need help or support getting your change through?
 Start a discussion in the issue and if needs be, we can take it offline from there.